An all-topology two-fluid model for two-phase flows derived through Hamilton's Stationary Action Principle: Conclusion

 In the one-dimensional setting, the model is shown to be hyperbolic under a classical non-resonance condition and is symmetrizable, allowing for local-in-time well-posedness for smooth solutions.
 Moreover, despite its non-conservative nature, its non-conservative products are uniquely defined through discontinuities and an entropy conservation law provides a selection criteria for physically admissible shocks.

 In the multi-dimensional setting, lift forces are present in the phasic momentum equations and are driven by a new potential velocity which has its own evolution equation and the resulting model is weakly hyperbolic.
 However, in the absence of rotational energies in the Lagrangian, a clear interpretation of the obtained lift forces is not yet available and requires further investigation.
-Consequently, we may choose to neglect these forces at the present time, and in doing so, we obtain a model which inherits the mathematical properties proved in the one-dimensional case.
+Consequently, as they vanish at equilibrium, we may choose to neglect these forces for flows near equilibrium at the present time, and in doing so, we obtain a simplified model which inherits the mathematical properties proved in the one-dimensional case.

 It is, to the best of our knowledge, the first \textit{all-topology} multi-fluid model that has both a complete physical consistency and the required mathematical structure to properly describe shock-type solutions.
+We have thus been able to reconcile approaches based primarily on mathematics and approaches based primarily on physics to obtain an all-topology model to describe the complexity of compressible two-phase flows that potentially involve shocks.

 The contribution of this paper is the development of a model, but this model lends itself well to simulations even though this is not within the scope of the paper.
 Readers can find some simple numerical simulations at the address indicated\footnote{\url{https://hpc-maths.github.io/2025_09_two_fluid_all_topology/} }, along with the codes to reproduce them.
 Future works will concern the development of accurate approximate Riemann solvers for the model and further investigations in the modelling of lift forces.
 6pt

 \enlargethispage{20pt}